 Whether you are a broker or broker-in-charge, there is enormous potential for income generation that is only limited by your willingness to work at it.

 As a broker, experience and extensive knowledge of the real estate market will make you an income you never thought possible.
-As a broker, surrounding yourself with experienced and knowledgeable agents can build a fortune.
+As a broker-in-charge, surrounding yourself with experienced and knowledgeable brokers can build a fortune.

 Thinking about starting a real estate career?

 Superior has helped more new agents pass the North Carolina real estate licensing exam on the first attempt than any other school in North Carolina.
 Attend one of our career nights, read the Superior Plan, and take our 75-hour pre-licensing course (North Carolina Real Estate Commission approved) to kick start your real estate career.